18F/API-All-the-X/pages/enterprise_support.md

 The Enterprise Agency Support package is available on demand and is managed via Inter-Agency Agreement.
 The program provides three months of engagement that delivers each of the below and costs $12,400.
 Costs are for the direct reimbursement of FTE labor and includes no further expenses.
 Each of the below deliverables will be customized to best fit the agency's current needs.

-### Education
-* 4 API training sessions, chosen from the following:
-  * “Intro to APIs in Government” Staff Training
-  * Executive Briefing
-  * The Legal and Security Issues of APIs
-  * API Training for Contracting Officers and Representatives
-  * Other Agency-Customized Sessions

 ### Components
 * API Strategy
 * API Standards